 The purpose of American Assembly for Men in Nursing (AAMN) is to provide a framework for nurses as a group to meet, discuss, and influence factors which affect men as nurses.
 AAMN is a national organization with local chapters recognized and sanctioned under the Bylaws of AAMN.
 However Chapters may have independent bylaws and a separate dues structure.
 Membership in the national organization does not require membership in a local chapter.

-Nursing Department Committees
+School of Nursing Committees